jwentong/jwentong.github.io/index.md

 {: .text-justify}
 - [09/2026] We are going to hold the 4rd 6G wireless summit in Hong Kong on Dec.
 3-4, named "[IEEE Hong Kong 6G Wireless Summit (IEEE HK6GWS 2026)](https://hk6gws2026.ieee-hk6gws.org/)".
 Warmly Welcome!
-- [09/2026] We have launched our ongoing work WirelessAgent and you can try it on [website](https://wirelessagent.plus/)!
+- [09/2026] We have launched WirelessAgent.
+You can use it to finish different types of wireless tasks.
+[Try](https://wirelessagent.plus/)!
 - [08/2026] One of our papers, "*XFreq-GS: Cross-Frequency Wireless Radiation Field Reconstruction with 3D Gaussian Splatting*," has been accepted by GLOBECOM 2026.
 Congrats to Sheng Wang!
 [Paper](https://arxiv.org/pdf/2605.11432).
 - [07/2026] One of our papers, "*An LLM-Agent-Based Framework for Age of Information Optimization in Heterogeneous Multiple Access Networks*," has been accepted by OJ-COMS.
 Congrats to Prof. Liu!
 [Paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=11627917).
 - [07/2026] One of our papers, "*Agentic Peer-to-Peer Networks: From Content Distribution to Capability and Action Sharing*," has been accepted by IEEE Wireless Communications.
 Congrats to Prof. Wang!
 [Paper](https://arxiv.org/pdf/2603.03753).